memgonzales/aniframe-language/browser/README.md

    ?: (staticfiles.W004) The directory '/Users/faruq/Desktop/test/React-Django/project1/frontend/build/static' in the STATICFILES_DIRS setting does not exist.
    ```

-1. Migrate changes
+1. Migrate changes:
    ```
    python manage.py migrate
    ```

-1. Navigate to the front end folder
+1. Navigate to the front end folder:
    ```
    cd frontend
    ```

-1. Install npm
+1. Install npm:
    ```
    npm install
    ```

-1. Build the files
+1. Build the files:
    ```
    npm run build
    ```

-1. Navigate back to the root directory
+1. Navigate back to the root directory:
    ```
    cd ..
    ```

-1. Run the following command to run the code in development mode
+1. Run the following command to run the code in development mode:
    ```
    python manage.py runserver
    ```